DeveloperDunne/sports-snaps_frontend/README.md

 ### Add Post Page
 ![Sign in](./README-Images/add-post.webp)

-Here logged in users can create thier own posts to share wth the community.
+Here logged in users can create their own posts to share with the community.

 ### Feed Page